Kaizer1917/DenAI/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository from [https://github.com/Kaizer1917/DenAI](https://github.com/Kaizer1917/DenAI)
 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a new Pull Request
+5. Create a new Pull Request at [https://github.com/Kaizer1917/DenAI/pulls](https://github.com/Kaizer1917/DenAI/pulls)

+## Issues

+If you find any bugs or have feature requests, please create an issue at [https://github.com/Kaizer1917/DenAI/issues](https://github.com/Kaizer1917/DenAI/issues)